Kilian Senkbeil

-Kilian Senkbeil (born 22 May 1999) is a German footballer who plays as a centre-back, for SGV Freiberg in the fourth tier of German football.
+Kilian Senkbeil (born 22 May 1999) is a German professional footballer who plays as a centre-back for Regionalliga Nordost club FSV Zwickau.
 He came through the youth development program of Bayern Munich II.

 Career

 Senkbeil made his professional debut for Bayern Munich II in the 3.
 Liga on 20 July 2019, starting in the away match against Würzburger Kickers.

 Senkbeil's contract was not extended at the conclusion of the 2020-2021 season and he became a free agent.
 On 12 November 2021, he was signed as a free agent by ZFC Meuselwitz.
 At the conclusion of the 2021-2022 season, he moved to Latvia to join Virsliga side FK Auda.
 After the conclusion of the Latvian season, and on the final day of the winter transfer window on 31 January 2023, Senkbeil joined Regionalliga side SGV Freiberg.